Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Introduction

 \paragraph{Related work.} The related topics of this study include debiased machine learning, efficiency under the two-sample case (stratified sampling scheme), treatment effect estimation with missing values, density-ratio estimation, and semi-supervised learning.

 In treatment effect estimation, we typically aim to attain the $\sqrt{n}$-rate with the smallest asymptotic variance, or equivalently, asymptotic MSE.
 We provide an efficiency bound, which is a lower bound on the asymptotic variance among regular estimators.
 As discussed in \citet{Uehara2020offpolicy}, when there are two independent datasets, we cannot apply the usual efficiency bounds developed for a single dataset.
 To derive efficiency bounds in such settings, existing studies employ the efficiency theory under the stratified sampling scheme \citep{Wooldridge2001asymptoticproperties}.
-Using this scheme, efficiency bounds have been proposed for various settings, including multiple log data, active learning, and learning from positive and unlabeled data.
+Using this scheme, efficiency bounds have been proposed for various settings, including multiple log data, active learning, learning from positive and unlabeled data, and external-validity problems.
 This study also employs this technique to develop efficiency bounds.

 The efficiency bounds are derived from the efficient influence functions.
 Certain efficient influence functions take forms that allow the removal of bias caused by the estimation errors of the nuisance parameters.
 Debiased machine learning is a framework for estimating treatment effects by utilizing such properties \citep{Chernozhukov2018doubledebiased}.
-We refer to efficient influence functions with these properties as Neyman orthogonal scores. \citet{Chernozhukov2022automaticdebiased} reframes this framework by characterizing Neyman orthogonal scores using the Riesz representer. \citet{Chernozhukov2021automaticdebiased} proposes Riesz regression, an end-to-end method for estimating the Riesz representer. \citet{Kato2025directbias,Kato2025directdebiased} propose generalized Riesz regression by regarding the Riesz representer estimation problem as Bregman divergence minimization \citep{Sugiyama2011densityratio}.
+We refer to efficient influence functions with these properties as Neyman orthogonal scores. \citet{Chernozhukov2022automaticdebiased} reframes this framework by characterizing Neyman orthogonal scores using the Riesz representer. \citet{Chernozhukov2021automaticdebiased} proposes Riesz regression, an end-to-end method for estimating the Riesz representer. \citet{Kato2025directbias} and \citet{Kato2025directdebiased} propose generalized Riesz regression by regarding the Riesz representer estimation problem as Bregman divergence minimization \citep{Sugiyama2011densityratio}. \citet{Kato2026aunified} provides a broader formulation that relates Bregman-Riesz fitting to automatic regressor balancing and automatic Neyman orthogonalization.
+The present paper uses this machinery for a different purpose.
+We keep the sampling scheme explicit and derive the efficiency bounds induced by semi-supervised covariates, rather than starting from a fixed single-sample Riesz functional.
+This is why the two-sample result requires separate labeled and unlabeled influence functions, and why the ATT result requires a debiased denominator.

 This study generalizes treatment effect estimation under covariate shift \citep{Uehara2020offpolicy,Kato2024activeadaptive} and in the positive-unlabeled (PU) learning setup \citep{Kato2025puate}.
 PU learning is a classical problem, originally studied in \citet{Imbens1996efficientestimation}, and recently reframed by \citet{duPlessis2015convexformulation} as a modern statistical machine learning framework.
 Our sampling scheme arguments are significantly inspired by the works in this literature.